 [UPDATE: The new website is still tracking homicides (for 2019 at least) and is testing a new, improved map.
 We are hoping to raise money to continue the site through donations and monthly subscriptions.
-Please consider donating to one of the projects on our Help Us page or signing up for membership via Patreon.
+Please consider donating to one of the projects on our Help Us page or becoming a subscriber to the website.
 Or both.]

 Unfortunately parts of the old murdermap website will disappear this week after nearly nine years’ service.

 The main reason for this decision is that the site was based on a content management system (created by the original developers) that is no longer being supported.

 Regular users will also have noticed that the map stopped working properly after Google brought in its new pricing plan in July 2018 and effectively ended the free Maps API service.

 The choices were, therefore, leave the website up to deteriorate until it goes down completely (or, worse, gets hacked), or replace it.

 Sadly it is also clear that the site is no longer sustainable in terms of time and resources.
 There are many reasons for this, but in reality the project was hamstrung from the start because it was based on the (unrealistic) idea that it could be funded by online advertising.
 It has only ever earned enough money to pay for hosting fees and most of the time the site has been maintained by one court reporter (although the information it contains is based on the work of many other people).

 Since murdermap began in 2010, the site’s database has grown to include more than 1,600 victims of homicide (including both murder and manslaughter, mostly for the years 2008-2018).